Setting and set change information:

 - Are the same criteria used for set change decisions in all subjects?

-Each subject area generates their own setting arrangements and there may be slight differences, but the general principle is to use a combination of progress performance indicators through the year, and summative examination performance to inform any set changes.
+Each subject area generates their own setting arrangements and there may be slight differences, but the general principle is to use a combination of student progress information throughout the year and summative examination performance to inform any set changes.

 - If my son/daughter has moved down sets does this mean my child is underachieving?

 This may be the case, but it is not necessarily always so.
-For example, a scenario could occur whereby Student A has been reported as being ‘on track’ to achieve their minimum target level/grade on the half termly assessments through the year, and consultation evening conversations have reflected this.
-However, by the end of the year, there may be Student B in the set below who has been working above their target through the year, and who achieves a much higher exam mark too.
+For example, a scenario could occur whereby Student A has been reported as being ‘on track’ to achieve their Expected Grade on the assessments throughout the year, and consultation evening conversations have reflected this.
+However, by the end of the year, there may be Student B in the set below who has been working above their Expected Grade throughout the year and who achieves a much higher exam mark too.
 In this case a department may look to move up Student B, at the expense of Student A. This is the nature of any system which ranks students (as external examinations do); rankings always have a top and bottom, and there is a finite capacity for class sizes.

 - If there was a risk of a move down happening, why as parents were we not made aware?

-Often subject staff will flag concerns up using progress, effort and/or behaviour indicators on the half termly student profile reports, or may do so at a consultation evening.
+Often subject staff will flag concerns up using progress, effort and/or behaviour indicators on the Student Profile Reports, or may do so at a consultation evening.
 But in some cases, as in the example above, this may not happen.
+However, if you do have any concerns regarding your son/daughter’s set in a particular subject, then you can contact the school via telephone or email to speak to the Departmental Leader in that area.

 - Would a set down affect subject choices later in school?

 In many cases this does not follow.
 In Humanities subjects for example, students from sets 1, 2, 3 and 4 can all choose GCSE courses in these subjects if they wish to.
 The same subject content is covered by all sets.
 Moreover, if any student demonstrates the appetite and ability to access more complex or advanced subject content, then class teachers are committed to providing this and will do so on an individual basis, regardless of what set the student is in.
-The school supports high expectations.
+The school supports high expectations for all students and believes that all students have the ability to make good progress in any subject area.

 - Is any support offered if a student moves down sets?